bipulkkuri/radmintools-tui/README.md

 # RUST ADMIN TOOLS

-A terminal user interfaces or common admin tools
+A terminal user interfaces or common admin tools, with clipboard copy past support on terminal.

 ## Initial Screen